fuzzymfx/fuzzymfx.github.io/content/current.md

 I am still looking to write papers on String Theory and LLMs.
 Haven't gotten around to it yet.

+Dev:

+My current endeavours encompass a broad spectrum of technical challenges and innovations, ranging from plugin development and deployment optimization to AI-driven solutions that promise to transform the way we interact with data.

+Engaged with [StackIt](https://nowstackit.com), I am working with Google AppScript, React, and Nodejs to build the StackIt Plugin.
+Our primary focus is on seamlessly integrating a payment infrastructure into the plugin.

+Dealing with Google AppScript has proven somewhat challenging.
+The documentation is not that great and the community is not active.
+Meanwhile, within the cloud platform, our objective is to establish a clear demarcation between production, pre-production, and development environments for our plugin.
+We use Docker to create containers for each of these environments.
+Our current hurdle revolves around mapping multiple host ports to corresponding container ports, further complicated by our SSL certificate setup.

+To streamline the Node.js and Docker deployment process, I've been experimenting with bash scripts, aiming to automate these tasks efficiently.
+For the React Project, I've successfully established a Continuous Deployment (CD) pipeline, facilitating deployments into the Google AppScript environment through Clasp.
+All of this is being built leveraging Github Actions.

+While working on the AI vertical of StackIt, planning to invest time to understand the prompt engineering behind the entire infrastructure of Lookup AI.
+Our strategic plan involves developing a platform that can effortlessly translate natural language queries into SQL, automating the entire data extraction and analysis process.

 Books:

 *Didn't get a lot of time the past month, thus trying to complete the backlogs.*